 Application Timeline data in the form of the LevelDB store can now be accessed even if the cluster is down.
 When Offline Tez UI is requested to view an Application (D1), Offline ATS consumes LevelDB files stored in the cloud (D3).

 Shortcomings of ATS v1

-Being a single point of contact for all Timeline Data related requests, ATS often suffers from performance, reliability and scalability issues:
+Being a single point of contact for all Timeline Data related requests, ATS often suffers from performance, reliability, and scalability issues:

 - Bottleneck as cluster scales: ATS uses the LeveldbTimelineStore by default.
 LeveldbTimelineStore does not scale well, as significant time is spent deleting old data.
 This becomes a bottleneck when a large number of concurrent applications are running on the cluster.
 The improved RollingLeveldbTimelineStore solves scalability issues to some extent, but that application also slows down when Timeline Data is on the order of 10GBs.
 This results in decreased throughput and increased latency for ATS’s web services.

-- Delay in Tez AM termination: As the AM sends pending timeline data to ATS during shutdown, the time required for the AM to close becomes proportional to the pending events queue size thereby introducing additional delay.
+- Delay in Tez AM termination: As the AM sends pending timeline data to ATS during the shutdown, the time required for the AM to close becomes proportional to the pending events queue size thereby introducing an additional delay.
 This delay can be on the order of hours for large queries, as it is proportional to the number of DAGs served by an AM which in turn is proportional to the number of tasks in a DAG.